Sixxhi/Sixxhi/README.md

 # Hi 👋, I'm Siddhi Prajapati

-**Computer Science Junior · University of California, Irvine · Class of 2028**
+**Computer Science Senior · University of California, Irvine · Expected December 2027**

 > Building AI systems that are reliable, observable, and trustworthy — from agentic AI safety platforms and NLP pipelines to full-stack products and cloud infrastructure.